 § 11.1.10 Except with the Owner’s prior written approval, the Construction Manager shall not make advance payments to suppliers for materials or equipment which have not been delivered and suitably stored at the site.

 § 11.1.11 The Owner and the Construction Manager shall agree upon a mutually acceptable procedure for review and approval of payments to Subcontractors, and the percentage of retainage held on Subcontracts, and the Construction Manager shall execute subcontracts in accordance with those agreements.
+A retention bond in lieu of 5% retainage will be accepted on this Project.
+The Contractor will not be paid interest on retainage held by Owner.

 § 11.1.12 In taking action on the Construction Manager’s Applications for Payment the Architect shall be entitled to rely on the accuracy and completeness of the information furnished by the Construction Manager, and such action shall not be deemed to be a representation that (1) the Architect has made a detailed examination, audit, or arithmetic verification, of the documentation submitted in accordance with Section 11.1.4 or other supporting data; (2) that the Architect has made exhaustive or continuous on-site inspections; or (3) that the Architect has made examinations to ascertain how or for what purposes the Construction Manager has used amounts previously paid on account of the Contract.
 Such examinations, audits, and verifications, if required by the Owner, will be performed by the Owner’s auditors acting in the sole interest of the Owner.

+§ 11.1.13 Owner reserves the right at any time to pay any Subcontractor directly.
+In addition, Owner, at its discretion, may make any payment by draft jointly payable to Contractor and any Subcontractor.
+Owner may at any time contact any Subcontractor directly to verify invoice amounts and payment.
+To the extent not paid directly by Owner, Contractor shall pay all Subcontractors promptly upon receipt of payment from the Owner, and Contractor shall make payments in a timely manner so as to receive any discount available for early payment.

+Construction Manager shall collect from each Subcontractor conditional and unconditional lien waivers for Work completed (in form and content reasonably acceptable to Owner) as part of the Application for Payment process.
+Such releases shall be provided to the Owner upon request.
+Failure of the Construction Manager to provide copies of lien releases within 10 calendar days of such request shall entitle Owner to withhold payment.

+Contractor shall retain a list of all subcontractors and suppliers providing labor and material for the Work and copies of all invoices and receipts and shall make such documents available for Owner’s inspection upon request.
+If the Owner becomes aware of a lien filed against the Project, the Owner will notify the Contractor.
+If the Contractor fails to cause the lien to be satisfied and released within thirty (30) days following receipt of the Owner’s notice, the Contractor shall provide a bond protecting the Owner and the lien claimant from the claim on which the lien is based, and shall cause the Project to be released from the lien claim.
+The Contractor shall reimburse Owner for all fees and costs that Owner incurs in its efforts to remove or otherwise satisfy the lien.

+Acceptance by Contractor of any Progress Payment shall constitute a waiver by Contractor of any and all claims for payment that Contractor may have against Owner arising from the Work performed by Contractor or any of its Subcontractors as of the end of the period and as to which the Application for Payment relates.

 § 11.2 Final Payment